jackcase04/jackcase04/README.md

 ## What I'm Working On

 - **Robotics @ BWT Automation:** Working on developing code for robotics applications in C++, Java, and Python.
-- **Refactoring CCH App:** A full-stack chore reminder app for my college house.
+- **CCH App:** A full-stack chore reminder app for my college house.
 Built with Spring Boot, PostgreSQL, and React Native.
 Handles 64 users with scheduled push notifications.

 ## Languages & Tools